 Intercoin Inc. is finishing its work developing smart contracts on the Ethereum platform to allow any project to raise money to build their network, issue their own utility tokens, give them to their backers, peg them to fiat, and get unlimited and fair liquidity for them.
 No one would have to pay a lot to get onto a centralized exchange, because the whole thing could be launched on the permissionless Ethereum blockchain just as one can launch a website on the Web.
 Merchants on the platform would be able to accept the tokens, and cash them out, selling them to the next customers.
 Token holders everywhere will push others to buy and accept the tokens, growing the network effect of the project.

 This can finally realize the original dream of permissionless, trustless networks that are owned by the participants, rather than centralized platforms extracting rents forever on behalf of the original investors and developers.
 It will transition our society’s innovation engine from competition to collaboration, like we see with open source, wikipedia, and science.
 People will be compensated fairly.
 Open source software and journalism can be monetized.
-And all this can be done without fear of regulators coming after the issuers of the tokens.
+And all this can potentially be done without fear of regulators coming after the issuers of the tokens.
 This is not a fantasy!
 This is the environment our new DeFi product, the Utility Token Contract, will bring about.

 The Landscape Today